Attorneys for Cerebral Palsy Cases Serving Bridgeport, Stamford, Danbury, Shelton, and all of Connecticut

 - Injury during birth and delivery

-- Some trauma to the developing brain in a young child, such as injury during a car accident or being dropped
+- Some trauma to the developing brain in a young child, such as an injury during a car accident or being dropped

 - Child abuse